yzh119/BPT/README.md

 ## Requirements

 - torchtext 0.4
-- dgl 0.4 (this code on master branch is not compatible with dgl 0.5, please checkout dgl-0.5 branch).
+- dgl 0.4 (the code on master branch is not compatible with dgl 0.5, please checkout `develop` branch for dgl 0.5 compatible version).
 - yaml
 - spacy
 - PyTorch 1.1+